PEXANE2/azure-docs.tr-tr/articles/sql-database/tutorial-managed-instance-azure-active-directory-migration.md

 ---
-title: T-SQL kullanarak SQL Server Windows kullanıcılarını ve gruplarını yönetilen örneğe geçirme
+title: Migrate SQL ServerWindows users and groups to managed instance using T-SQL
-description: Şirket içi Windows kullanıcılarını ve gruplarını yönetilen örneğe SQL Server geçirme hakkında bilgi edinin
+description: Learn about how to migrate SQL Server on-premises Windows users and groups to managed instance
 services: sql-database
 ms.service: sql-database
 ms.subservice: security